 As I hope you can see, although the Bible does not specially mention women abuse, it provides a wife with strong legal protection against any abuse - verbal, emotional, physical - she might suffer from her husband.

-By the way, Biblical Law has no provision for those who act violently under the influence of drugs, alcohol, etc. A person is at all times 100% responsible for their actions - the only possible exception would be if a person was forcibly or unknowingly drugged, in which case the responsibility would fall on those involved.
+By the way, Biblical Law has no special provision for those who act violently under the influence of drugs, alcohol, etc. A person is at all times 100% responsible for their actions - the only possible exception would be if a person was forcibly or unknowingly drugged, in which case the responsibility would fall on those involved in manipulating their victim.

 Knowing these Biblical principles should be an encouragement to abused women in that they realize that Jesus DOES care and He never intended them to be left hurt and helpless at the hands of violent men.